theoccasionoctopus/theoccasionoctopus-bots-import/README.md

 ### iCalendar files served from a URL

 There is no need for a bot for this - this feature is available directly in the server itself.

+### Mobilizon servers

+This gets all events on a server.

+Note: This functionality will be build into the server later, by following the remote user "relay@instance.tld".

+HTTPS is assumed.

+    scrapy crawl mobillizon -a starthost="mobilizon.fr"